Taylor Sheridan’s ‘Yellowstone’ Charts New Melodramatic Pastures Without Kevin Costner

 It begins outside of the Montana governor’s mansion.
 Police have surrounded the place.
 What could have possibly happened to patriarch-turned-governor John Dutton?
 Tracey Dutton (Luke Grimes) arrives and learns John apparently shot himself during the night.
 His impeachment trial was set to begin later that day.
 Beth Dutton (Kelly Reilly) soon arrives and refuses to believe it.
 She instantly suspects adoptive sibling, State Attorney General Jamie (Wes Bentley), is behind it.
 It is a terrible time for Beth to be alone.
 Her husband and Dutton family ranch foreman Rip (Cole Hauser) left Montana six weeks earlier to graze their herd at the 6666 Ranch in Texas.
 The reason being that bison left their own pastures with brucellosis.
 He needs to get back soon, since conspiracy is in the air in Montana, where we learn it was Jamie’s malevolent girlfriend, Sarah Atwood (Dawn Oliveri), who planned John’s demise.

 When “Yellowstone” premiered in 2018, it became a hit as a grandiose piece of television with its widescreen images framing Sheridan’s update on the modern Western.
 He has always been a writer of overly dramatic gestures, but “Yellowstone” has allowed him to go off the rails.
 By the fourth season, the show had become a big-budget exaggeration, like “Dallas” on steroids.
-One can’t deny that for certain fans its soapiness has become its addictive quality, with John fighting against corporate outsiders wanting to encroach on his land, running for governor, surviving assassination attempts, etc. The Dutton children all have their own dramas swirling around this series, from Jamie’s own trauma over realizing he was adopted to Beth not being able to have children because of a long ago abortion incident.
+One can’t deny that for many fans its soapiness has become its addictive quality, with John fighting against corporate outsiders wanting to encroach on his land, running for governor, surviving assassination attempts, etc. The Dutton children all have their own dramas swirling around this series, from Jamie’s own trauma over realizing he was adopted to Beth not being able to have children because of a long ago abortion incident.
 Meanwhile, Sheridan expanded his own Stetson-wearing universe with spinoffs including “1883” and “1923,” the latter lassoing A-listers Harrison Ford and Helen Mirren.
 Basking in the perks of being a major showrunner, Sheridan won’t stop and has yet another spinoff, “6666,” in the works, and a modern oil industry-focused Western, “Landman,” premiering this month, starring Billy Bob Thornton.

 “Yellowstone” is his biggest brand, with its legions of fans, and Sheridan works around the absence of Costner in a sly way.
 “Desire Is All You Need” spends only bits of time on the twists.
 Of course we know John didn’t kill himself, since that would go against the sheer ethos of the man.
 We all know he would have preferred to go down fighting for his beloved territory.
 The episode gives a quick, dark explanation when Sarah sits down with the representative of some shadowy organization that can organize an expensive, convincing death.
 She wants a heart attack but an autopsy might reveal toxins.
 Suicide is offered as a much better option, with easier ways of planting physical evidence.
 Later, in a classic moment of absurd “Yellowstone” dramatics, Sarah gleefully meets Jamie in a bedroom with champagne, reminding him that he wanted his father dead.
 Wes Bentley can still sell the guilt in such an overcooked moment.